medavox/articles/star trek redo.md

 replicators exist, but require supplies of raw materials
 many people prefer to cook their own food, replicating the ingredients instead

-forcefields are limited, and have not replaced airlocks
+forcefields are limited (only flat planes, no shaped fields), and have not replaced airlocks.
 orbital mechanics are respected, as are the newtonian laws of motion
 planetary exploration is carried out by specially-trained away-teams (rather than bridge crew),
 launched in drop-ships